BerkAtesalp/ArkanoidGame_Java/README.md

-ArkanoidGame is a simple brick breaker game where the player controls a paddle to bounce a ball and break bricks.
+ArkanoidGame is a brick breaker game where the player controls a paddle to bounce a ball and break bricks.
 The game includes multiple levels, each with varying difficulty settings such as the ball's speed and direction.

 Features